Ireland in the Eurovision Song Contest 2012: Final

-The final was held on 24 February 2012 and hosted by Ryan Tubridy.
-The national final featured commentary from a panel that consisted of singer and former contest winner Niamh Kavanagh and Eurovision commentator Marty Whelan.
-Guest performer was Brotherhood of Man performing "Save Your Kisses for Me".
+The national final took place on 24 February 2012 and featured a guest performance from former contest winner Brotherhood of Man as well as guest appearances from former contest winner Niamh Kavanagh, commentator Marty Whelan and actor Martin Sheen.
 Following the 50/50 combination of votes from five regional juries and public televoting, "Waterline" performed by Jedward was selected as the winner.

+Promotion

+Jedward specifically promoted "Waterline" as the Irish Eurovision entry on 21 April 2012 by performing during the Eurovision in Concert event which was held at the Melkweg venue in Amsterdam, Netherlands and hosted by Ruth Jacott and Cornald Maas.

 At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 25 January 2012, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Ireland was placed into the first semi-final, to be held on 22 May 2012, and was scheduled to perform in the second half of the show.
 The running order for the semi-finals was decided through another draw on 20 March 2012 and as one of the five wildcard countries, Ireland chose to perform last in position 18, following the entry from Moldova.

 In Ireland, the semi-finals were broadcast on RTÉ2 and the final was broadcast on RTÉ One with commentary by Marty Whelan.
 The second semi-final and final were also broadcast via radio on RTÉ Radio 1 with commentary by Shay Byrne and Zbyszek Zalinski.
 The Irish spokesperson, who announced the Irish votes during the final, was Gráinne Seoige.